 After 4 minutes, you push the plunger down carefully and serve your fresh pressed coffee in preheated cups.

-With a traditional Drip Coffee Maker, you basically put a filter in the chamber, fill it up with coffee and add some water into the tank.
+With a traditional drip machine, you basically put a filter in the chamber, fill it up with coffee and add some water into the tank.

 The machine then should heat up the water to the right temperature around 200F.
 Constant temperature is important and should always be between 195° and 205° Fahrenheit regarding the Speciality Coffee Association (1).